jbcoe/value_types/DRAFT.md

 4. _Mandates_: `is_move_constructible_v<T>` is `true`.

-_[Note 1: The use of this function may require that `T` be a complete type dependent on behavour of the allocator. — end note]_

 5. _Effects_: If `&other == this`, then has no effects.
 Otherwise, if `allocator_traits<allocator_type>::propagate_on_container_move_assignment::value
  == true`, `alloc` is set to the allocator of `other`.
 If allocator is